Highway 287 Flood Mitigation Project

 Will there be an underpass for a bike lane when the new bridge is built ?

-jimboers asked 10 months ago
+jimboers asked about 2 years ago

 Hello, thank you for your question!
 Yes, the plan is to have a pedestrian underpass for the recreation trail under the new bridge, like the existing underpass for bikers and walkers along the Big Thompson River.
 We are working collaboratively with the Parks and Recreation Department.
 If you would like to discuss this more specifically with the Parks and Recreation engineers for this project, you can contact them at 970-962-2727 or parks@cityofloveland.org.
 Thank you!